BDC Hamburger Icon

 Use one system for everything.

-You can use one comprehensive software suite to manage all components of your business even as you expand into online sales.
-Our review of the Oracle NetSuite CRM gives a great example of such a system.
-In addition to its traditional CRM features, there are enterprise resource planning tools, a CPQ (configure, price, quote) module and a web portal you can personalize for customers.
-It has everything you need to manage both traditional sales and e-commerce.
+Our review of Oracle NetSuite CRM describes an excellent example of such a system.
+In addition to its traditional CRM features, it includes enterprise resource planning tools, a CPQ (configure, price, quote) module and a web portal you can personalize for customers.
+You’ll have everything you need to manage traditional sales and e-commerce.

 Get on social media.